triton-inference-server/python_backend/README.md

 For a simple example of using PyTorch in a Python Backend model, see the [AddSubNet PyTorch example](#addsubnet-in-pytorch).

+PyTorch models may be served directly without implementing the `model.py`, see [Serving PyTorch models using Python Backend \[Experimental\]](src/resources/platform_handlers/pytorch/README.md) for more details.

 ### PyTorch Determinism

 When running PyTorch code, you may notice slight differences in output values